 When making the floor outdoors (e.g. by making microcement on the terrace or balcony), there are several additional points that you should pay attention to.
 The first thing is temperature.
 We recommend working at ambient and surface temperatures between 15 ° C and 25 ° C, preferably from the shaded side.
 At such temperatures, microcement has optimal binding conditions, which will ensure proper durability of the final product.
 Lower temperatures significantly increase the curing time.
 In turn, the higher one may cause too fast drying, which means that we will not manage to properly distribute the material on the surface.
 It is also worth remembering that it should be dry during application.
+A solution might be the use of microcement retarder.
 Application immediately after rain on a damp surface is not recommended.
 We also recommend that the entire work process take place in good weather.
 On the surface of the microcement unprotected with sealer, rain can leave hard-water scale marks.

 The last thing we would like to pay attention to is the environment in which the work is carried out.
 If you apply microcement on the terrace directly under a tree, leaves, bark, insects etc. may fall from this tree.
 On the other hand, a dog running around the yard will certainly want to jump onto the terrace at the least appropriate moment of works.
 We also know the case where, after applying the second layer of microcement, the contractors left the terrace almost ready to be sealed.
 What astonished they were when they found a trace left by a snail running across the terrace.
 Due to such or similar situations, each contractor should look around the applied surface and try to protect it in case of such events.